-- For the Precision style nut with the lock washer, begin by removing the two screws and the interlock washer. - Ensure that the hub turns freely.
-If it does not and there is rough, grinding or sticking action STOP and determine WHY! - c.
-Using a properly calibrated torque wrench, torque the spindle nut to 200 lb-ft while simultaneously turning the hub.
+- For the two-piece style nut with the lock washer between, begin by removing the outer nut and the lock washer. - Ensure that the hub turns freely.
+If it does not and there is rough, grinding or sticking action - STOP and determine WHY! - c.
+Using a properly calibrated torque wrench, torque the inner spindle nut to 200 lb-ft while simultaneously turning the hub.
 This process is intended to fully seat the bearings and remove unwanted space. - d.
-Back off this nut approximately one full turn. - e.
-Torque the Precision nut to 50 lb-ft (68 Nm) while simultaneously rotating the hub 3 full turns. - f.
-Back the nut off again and repeat this torque while rotating the hub.
-Hendrickson advises that this procedure must be done 4 times to fully seat the bearing and remove unwanted play or movement.
+Back off this inner nut approximately one full turn. - e.
+Begin rotating the hub and simultaneously torque the inner nut to 50 lb-ft.
+Continue rotating the hub and back off the nut 1/4 turn.
+This will give the desired end play. - f.
+Insert the lock washer against the inner nut. - g.
+Install the outer nut and torque it to 300 lb-ft. - h.
+Tighten the set screw to lock the nuts and washer together. - i.
+Check the end play as per the previous section to ensure it is within the correct range.